spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 Some options for this include:

 1. If your Kubernetes cluster is running inside AWS, you can [add a policy](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policies.html) to your ECR to allow pulls from your cluster nodes.
-Alternatively, you can use one of the methods listed in the [ECR private registry authentication guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html).
+      - Alternatively, you can use one of the methods listed in the [ECR private registry authentication guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html).
 2. You can copy the image to a registry accessible by your cluster, and then set the `spec.pod.launcherImage` configuration option on your `WorkerPool` resource to point at it.

 {% endif %}

 !!! info
     You can deploy the controller globally (the default option) to monitor all namespaces, allowing worker pools in multiple namespaces, or restrict it to specific namespaces using the `namespaces` [option in the Helm chart values](https://github.com/spacelift-io/spacelift-helm-charts/blob/88fa4327408b55082d5a18a1f6ccf2ed2ab90228/spacelift-workerpool-controller/values.yaml#L10).

     The namespace of the controller and workers themselves doesn’t impact functionality.

-That's it - the workers in your pool should connect to Spacelift, and you should be able to trigger runs!
+The workers in your pool should connect to Spacelift, and you should be able to trigger runs.

 ## Upgrade

 Usually, there is nothing special to do for upgrading the controller.

-Some release of the controller may include backward compatibility breaks, you can find below instructions about how to upgrade for those specials versions.
+Some release of the controller may include backward compatibility breaks, you can find below instructions about how to upgrade for those special versions.

 ### Upgrading to controller v0.0.27 - or Helm chart v0.52.0

 This release introduces auto-registration support and **requires additional RBAC permissions** for the controller to manage secrets.
 The upgrade is backward compatible with existing worker pools.

 If you installed the controller using the Helm chart, the RBAC permissions are automatically updated during the upgrade.
 The same applies if you installed using kubectl with raw manifests.
 The updated permissions are included in the manifests.

-No action is required for existing manually registered worker pools, they will continue to work exactly as before.
+No action is required for existing manually registered worker pools, and they will continue to work exactly as before.

 The new auto-registration feature is opt-in, and only activates when the following conditions are both true: